 Roland has crowned its latest model, the EC-10EL, a name that comes from its Spanish Origin.
 As you may already know, ‘EL’ means, “the one.”
-But in the case, it is just a prefix for Electronic Layering.
-And because the Cajon produced sounds by electronic waves, mixed/layered with natural sounds, it becomes a tool in its own league.
+But in the case, it is just a prefix for Electronic Layered.
+And because the Cajon produced sounds by electronic percussion waves, mixed/layered with natural sounds, it becomes a tool in its own league.

 One good think about the EC-10 is how easy it is to power.
 You can either use the mains, through the PSU (supplied), or simply use batteries.
 This makes it greatly portable for a busker.

 It comes with 60 velocity-sensitive sounds divided into three categories.
-First is the traditional Cajon sounds, and then the percussion, as well as SFX.
+First is the traditional Cajon sounds, and then the electronic percussion, as well as SFX.
 You can easily select any of these sounds for playing through the top part of the box.

 There is a good handle on the upper/ rear part of the instrument.
 This can easily handle a Roland amplifier.
 The art servers two purposes – as a handle, and as a sound home.

 On one end of your hand, there is a recess, while on the other, is a hole that allows emanation of acoustic tones.

 The mains input is at the rear back, though a little lower.
 This part also carries the 12 hours six AA battery casing, the mix-in for MP3 and CD players, and a jack out.
 There is also volume and trigger balance knob in between the rear panel “head” and the “edge.”
 A 12 hours play time with six AA battery is guatanteed.

 Electronic Cajon Settings

 I like the natural acoustic instrument taste of a trigger balance knob Cajon.
 I have been using one for some time now, and it makes me feel quite at peace.